ak8057/API_log_Monitoring/README.md

 - Unify the naming drift between the monitor and alert scripts.
 - Externalize secrets in `alert_config.json` into environment variables.
 - Align the Logstash index name with the Kibana dashboard export or add an alias step.

-## Historical Context

-This project originated as a hackathon prototype.
-The codebase has been modernized in documentation terms so the repository now reflects the real runtime stack, current folder structure, and the demo-oriented observability workflow.